simonmichael/hledger/hledger/hledger.m4.md

 You don't need to know everything in here to use hledger productively, but when you have a question about functionality, this doc should answer it.
 It is detailed, so do skip ahead or skim when needed.
-You can read it on hledger.org, or as an info manual or man page on your system (each has benefits).
+You can read it on hledger.org, or as an info manual or man page on your system.
 You can also get it from hledger itself with\
 `hledger --man`, `hledger --info` or `hledger help [TOPIC]`.